Arizbethrojas/TrailheadFrontend/README.md

 ## Authors

-Ari Rojas (Coding done and committed using Ari's laptop - we thought it would be easier that way)!
+Ari Rojas (Coding done and committed using Ari's laptop - we thought it would be easier that way)!!
 Colin Kearns

 ## Acknowledgments